AryamanJal/Bisection_fan/README.md

 ```

 This writes the vertices of $P$ to `vertices.txt`.
 Now run `script("bis_cone2.pl")`.
 If everything has been installed correctly, a browser window should open up containing the collection of bisection cones all visualised at once.
+The bisection fan of the octahedron for example will look like the image below.

-2) Execute from the Jupyter notebook: Initial cells contain a few of the main objects that you can play around with/ visualise.
-Write the vertices of your $P$ to the `vertices.txt` file by finding and executing the cell containing the open command above.
-Then execute the cell with `script("bis_cone2.pl")` to see the visualisation within the notebook itself.
+2) Execute from the Jupyter notebook: Instructions in the `Visualising bisection fan.ipynb` are self-explanatory.